waraidev/thitsa_ATSPM/README.md

-# Thitsa ATSPM Web Engine
+# Dr. Thitsa's Research Team: ATSPM Web Engine
 This website allow users to upload CSV files that contain ATSPM data.
 The website will use machine learning algorithms to make traffic predictions based on that data.